Classifiedhub/Classifiedhub/README.md

-- 👋 Hi, I’m @Classifiedhub
+- 👋 Hi, I’m @Cedric Pacli
 - 👀 I’m interested in learning more about Python for now
 - 🌱 I’m currently learning Python